At its core, this trope transpires when a character's logic and train of thought run on Romance Novel conventions.

 - The Adventures of Brisco County, Jr. has a Historical Romance Novel right in the middle of the plot basically any time the eponymous Brisco interacts with his Love Interest Dixie Cousins.
 Whether this was the writers or characters thinking like romance novel plots is debatable.

-- For a short period near the end of Season 6 of Buffy the Vampire Slayer, Spike seems to believe that his relationship to Buffy is the plot of a Gothic Romance Novel.
+- For a short period near the end of Season 6, Spike seems to believe that his relationship to Buffy is the plot of a Gothic Romance Novel.
 That whole attempted rape thing really puts a damper on their relationship at the beginning of Season 7.

 Angel: I'm just tryin' to protect you.
 This could get outta control.

 Buffy: Isn't that the way it's supposed to be?